 “For as long as she was alive, your mother showed me a world beyond just ambition and career.
 She gave my life meaning and balance and it was my honour to love her for the short time she was with me.
 And if I were young again and I met her for the first time even knowing her fate, I would do it all again.

 Hold that thought, we’ll be coming back to it.

-Jacob: I just wanna know you’re gonna be happy.‘Threads’ – S8, Ep18.
+Jacob: I just wanna know you’re gonna be happy.Stargate SG-1, ‘Threads’ – S8, Ep18.

-Sam: I am.
+Samantha: I am.

 Jacob: Don’t let rules stand in your way.